vmware-tanzu/tanzu-framework/cmd/cli/plugin/package/README.md

 ## Test

-1. Create a management cluster
+1. Create a management cluster using latest tanzu cli

-Note: Steps 2 & 3 are applicable until the kapp controller alpha release is built into daily build

-2. Delete kapp-controller deployment
-3. Apply kapp controller and carvel CRD's from https://github.com/vmware-tanzu/carvel-kapp-controller/blob/develop/alpha-releases/v0.20.0-rc.1.yml
-4. Build cli
-5. Install cli and plugins
-6. Use package commands to:
+2. Use package commands to:
    - add a repository
    - list a repository
    - get a repository status